Rattanjot35/elk-project/README.md

 Next, go to the Metrics tab for that VM in Kibana and compare the CPU utilisation of two web servers to determine if metricbeat is recording the rise in CPU usage caused by our stress command:
 ![cpu stress test results](./Resources/img/cpu%20usage%202.png)

-#### Make a large number of web queries to both web servers and verify that Kibana is receiving them.
+#### Send a large number of HTTP requests to my web servers and verify that Kibana is receiving them.

 This time, we'll send a large number of HTTP requests to one of my web servers.
 To accomplish so, I'll use the command 'wget' to execute a DOS attack.